 No offense, but chances are you’ll be out of work before your Czech friends.

-The Czech Republic boasts the lowest unemployment rate in the EU (3.5%), to such an extent that many companies are actually struggling to find people to fill their open positions.
+The Czech Republic boasts the lowest unemployment rate in the EU (3.5%), to such an extent that many companies are struggling to find people to fill their open positions.
 It’s estimated that around 220.000 jobs are just waiting for applicants, an unthinkable situation for many European countries where the unemployment rate remains at staggering highs.

 Is it a sign of the Czech economy’s strength and attractiveness?
 Yes, undoubtingly.